ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

    * - Severity level
      - Lay description
      - DW (95% CI)
-   * - Controlled, medically managed
+   * - Treated (also seen as controlled, medically managed)
      - Has been diagnosed with clinical heart failure, a chronic disease that requires medication every day and causes some worry but minimal interference with daily activities.
      - 0.049 (0.031-0.072)
    * - Mild